 Gather these ingredients to get on your way:

-Note: You can use plain prepared cranberry sauce heated with a splash of orange juice.
+* Note: You can use plain prepared cranberry sauce heated with a splash of orange juice instead of homemade sauce.

 Do I have to make my own cranberry sauce?